na-na-hi/renget/archive/co-writing-guide.md

 Then, there is **Module**.
 Using Module is like... turning a generalist AI into a specialist.
 Module right now is all about writing style, and pattern.
 If you are on Euterpe you can train your own custom module, or pick one of the default module—NovelAI is taken to a whole new level with the module that complement your writing—On the other hand, if the module is mostly irrelevant or out-of-focus from your story, it's going to hinder the AI, so you might as well just stick to no-modules.

-Another thing that I want to mention is **Output Length**, it's in the 3rd tab of the right panel.
+Another thing that I want to mention is **Output Length**, it's on the 3rd tab of the right panel.
 Default being `160` characters, or about 40–60 tokens, is pretty much fine.
 But if you find yourself editing too much, try switching to `40` characters.
 And if you were spamming Send a little bit too much, switch to a higher length.
 ‎

 Lastly, being **Preset**.
 Some people are confused about what it does, or have a completely wrong idea—But to explain.
 Basically at any given output token.
-The AI have a long list of words that it was considering, and your preset select one word out of that list.
+The AI has a long list of words that it was considering, and your preset select one word out of that list.

 > `I don't _?_ (love, hate, care, want, ..., dance, die)`
 > Each layer in the preset will cut them down, to the final pool.